Charles B. Griffith: Appraisal

 He was very creative.
 He wrote really funny dialogue, and he was fast—really fast...
 He would write a screenplay in a couple of weeks.
 Chuck was very good and very good for that time in film history.
 He was an innovator.
 He thought up those really funny, really squirrelly ideas—like the plant that eats people.

 Quentin Tarantino was once asked what writers he admired; he listed Robert Towne, Elmore Leonard and Griffith.

 "Griffith's scripts were very imaginative and often quirky and kind of subversive, and when you look at any list of Roger Corman's early pictures, those were the ones that put Corman on the map", said Tom Weaver.

 Tim Lucas later praised Griffith's writing as:

 Irreverent, acerbic, edgy, well-read, flippant, disdainful of the hoi polloi yet also generous, transcendent.
 Griffith was an unpolished gem of a screenwriter, a beatnik/stoner/outsider who smuggled those crazed and (then) highly individual sensibilities into the mainstream via Corman's commercial cinema.
-He was the sort of writer who could answer cinema's cry of "Feed me!" by dashing off a non-conformist vampire script like NOT OF THIS EARTH and make room in it for Dick Miller to shine as a door-to-door vacuum cleaner salesman, or to introduce a character like Jack Nicholson's masochistic dental patient into the midst of the two-day mayhem of THE LITTLE SHOP OF HORRORS; who could write a whole movie like ROCK ALL NIGHT that more or less took place in a single room; who had the audacity to write the dialogue for THE UNDEAD and ATLAS and A BUCKET OF BLOOD that ran the gamut from mock-Shakespearean to quasi-Homeric to Beat poetic.
-Chuck Griffith, man!
-Who else would have dared?
+He was the sort of writer who could answer cinema's cry of "Feed me!" by dashing off a non-conformist vampire script like Not of This Earth and make room in it for Dick Miller to shine as a door-to-door vacuum cleaner salesman, or to introduce a character like Jack Nicholson's masochistic dental patient into the midst of the two-day mayhem of The Little Shop of Horrors; who could write a whole movie like Rock All Night that more or less took place in a single room; who had the audacity to write the dialogue for The Undead and Atlas and A Bucket of Blood that ran the gamut from mock-Shakespearean to quasi-Homeric to Beat poetic ...
 Sometimes his quirky cantos got rewritten, but it was impossible to subvert their essentially subversive character.
-His zany script for Corman's Puerto Rican lark CREATURE FROM THE HAUNTED SEA is the reason why it's the closest thing to a Thomas Pynchon novel ever to appear on the screen... and Griffith pulled it off years before the first edition of V. hit bookstore shelves.
+His zany script for...
+Creature from the Haunted Sea is the reason why it's the closest thing to a Thomas Pynchon novel ever to appear on the screen.

-Roger Corman later praised him as:

-A good friend and the funniest, fastest and most inventive writer I ever worked with.
-His offbeat humor was undoubtedly a big part of the reason a few of my early films, such as A Bucket of Blood (1959) and The Little Shop of Horrors (1960), acquired "cult classic" status.
-We had a lot of fun working together to come up with these stories.
+Roger Corman later praised him as "A good friend and the funniest, fastest and most inventive writer I ever worked with.
+His offbeat humor was undoubtedly a big part of the reason a few of my early films... acquired "cult classic" status.
+We had a lot of fun working together to come up with these stories."